cambridgehackers/cambridge-gitorious-wiki/Generic-Build-Instructions.markdown

 perhaps /var/lib/jenkins/mirror).
 In order to use the copied mirror, place the mirror in the same location as it existed on the source machine.

+Note: the default home directory for the user jenkins is /var/lib/jenkins